Introduction to the 2009 NHTS

 For the 1983 NPTS, conducted between February 1983 and January 1984, the Census Bureau again collected survey data by using face-to-face interviews in an area probability sample of nearly 6,500 households.
 In addition to the core NPTS content of travel on travel day, a vehicle inventory, household and person characteristics, information was also obtained about the use of safety devices in household vehicles including seat belts and child safety seats.

 Like the previous surveys in the NPTS series, the 1983 survey was conducted using Census Bureau staff and in-person interviews.
 Given the small sample size dictated by the cost of in-person interviews, and the complexity of the NPTS content, the US DOT sponsors decided to conduct future surveys by phone.
 This would allow a large group of interviewers to become proficient with the NPTS questionnaire and increased sample size.
-Like previous surveys in the series, the 1983 NPTS was funded by FHWA (Federal Highway Administration), NHTSA (National Highway Transportation Safety Administration), OST (Office of the Secretary of Transportation), and FTA (Federal Transit Administration.)
+Like previous surveys in the series, the 1983 NPTS was funded by FHWA, NHTSA, OST, and FTA.

 For additional information, see the 1983 NPTS site at FHWA.